 I filed a claim, now what?

 Once a claim is filed, an adjuster/inspector will generally contact you within 3 business days to set an appointment date and time.
 It is recommended you have an experienced roofer meet with your insurance adjuster for several reasons: 1.
 After a storm adjusters are given up to 15 properties a day to inspect.
 It is our job to ensure they don’t miss anything and we are able to maximize your claim.
-2. As licensed adjusters, our Project Managers know how to speak the same language as your adjuster; we know what to say and what not to say and have a much higher success rate in getting your roof approved, vents replaced, siding or paint damage paid for, gutters replaced, etc. If your local building code requires upgrades we can get those paid for so that you don’t have to come up with extra funds.
+2. Our Project Managers know how to speak the same language as your adjuster; we know what to say and what not to say and have a much higher success rate in getting your roof approved, vents replaced, siding or paint damage paid for, gutters replaced, etc. If your local building code requires upgrades we can get those paid for so that you don’t have to come up with extra funds.
 3. When your adjuster and our Project Managers have met and gone over the full scope of damages everyone is on the same page before your insurance adjuster has left your property.
 Shortly thereafter you will be provided a “scope of damages report” from your insurance company that reflects everything he and your AMC Roofing Project Manager went over.

 My insurance paperwork might as well be in Greek… what are ACV and RCV and all these different dollar amounts?
 What is unrecoverable depreciation and what is my insurance company actually paying?